 Check Your Internet Speed and Connection

 Hulu recommends a minimum of 3Mbps for standard video streaming, 8Mbps for live streams, and 16Mbps for 4k content.
-If you have low internet speed, you will encounter a playback error.
+If you have a low download speed, you will encounter a playback error.
 So how do you determine whether or not it’s an internet connection problem?
 The first step is to test other websites or streaming platforms, if they work, it’s unlikely to be your network.

 You can also try using Hulu on another device on the same network.
 If you try both of these things and still encounter the error P-TS20, then it’s almost certainly an issue with your internet speed.
 The best solution to this is to reset your router.
 Here’s how to do it: